Celia (1949 film): Cast

+Production

+Denis Wreford was art director, Jimmy Sangster was second assistant and Phil Leakey handled makeup.
+It began production on 4 April 1949, and was completed on 12 May.
+It was released on 29 August 1949.

 Reception

 The Monthly Film Bulletin wrote: "Celia, a character from a B.B.C. serial, investigates the sinister affair of poor Aunt Nora in a comedy thriller made with modest means and adequacy."

 Kine Weekly wrote: "Neat and tidy romantic comedy crime melodrama, woven around the popular BBC character. ...
 Comely and versatile Hy Hazell does a good job in the name part, the support is adequate, the dialogue smooth and the staging well up to standard."

 Picturegoer wrote: "Written around the popular B.B.C. character, this neatly made melodrama has a good story and the advantage of well-timed humour."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Lively little thriller, quite tidily made."

 Chibnall and McFarlane in The British 'B' Film called it a "light comedy-drama" and noted "the effective way in which [it] overcame its economic restrictions."